jfaberha/pdn_pipeline/readme.txt

 	cat [seq-pair_1.fastq] [seq-pair_2.fastq] [single.fastq] … > [pipeline_input.fastq]

 In this example, [seq-pair_1.fastq] and [seq-pair_2.fastq] are your paired-end read files, [single.fastq] may be a single-end read file for the same individual, and [pipeline_input.fastq] is the name of the input file for the pipeline.
-Once you have your input and the reference genome of your choice, make sure they are in the same working directory as both ‘pdn_processing.txt’ and ‘pdn_manifest’.
+Once you have your input and the reference genome of your choice, make sure they are in the same working directory as both ‘pdn_processing_M*.txt’ and ‘pdn_manifest’.
 You can run either pipeline with the following script.

 	bash pdn_processing_M*.txt